 The following examples of internal documentation systems demonstrate how effective cross-departmental communication can be implemented within an organization.

 Atlassian Confluence is a popular collaboration and documentation platform used by various companies, including ourselves.
 It provides a centralized space for teams to create, share, and collaborate on internal documentation.
 Teams can create pages for different projects, processes, or topics and include various types of content such as text, images, tables, and even code snippets.

-Confluence also offers templates for common documentation needs, like meeting notes, project plans, and knowledge bases.
+Confluence document management simplifies the process further by offering templates for common documentation needs, like meeting notes, project plans, and knowledge bases.
 It also allows for integrations with other Atlassian tools, such as Jira.

 One potential limitation of Confluence is that, without proper organization and structure, the abundance of information can become overwhelming.
 If not managed effectively, finding specific documents or information might become challenging.